ADSmith-0/js-cli-spinner/README.md

 # Currently WIP 🚧
 # Simple JS CLI spinner
 A tiny, library-less, 73 line spinner to be used in your npm projects to make running multiple commands much easier.
-No dependencies, no install, simply copy and paste the `Spinner.ts` file to use.
+No dependencies, no install, simply copy and paste the `utils.ts` file to use.
 Example usage can be seen in the `index.ts`

 ## Installation
-Copy the `Spinner.ts` file into your project, or you can copy and paste from below
+Copy the `utils.ts` file into your project, or you can copy and paste from below

+> [!CAUTION]
-_Below may have changed, check `Spinner.ts` for the most up-to-date version_
+> Below may have changed, check `Spinner.ts` for the most up-to-date version_

 ```ts
 import { execSync, spawn } from "node:child_process";